bazzline/distributed_media_converter/README.md

 # distributed_media_converter

+# FULL STOP

+It looks like [tdarr](https://tdarr.io/) is doing the same and is working already.

 Free as in freedom, yet another distributed media converter

 This is a simple system to queue in media conversion, e.g. video to mkv, in a network where neither server nor client are always online.